What Is Modified Whole Life Insurance?

 - Premiums shown would never go up.
 The rates you pay when you start will remain the same.

-Is modified whole life insurance your best option?
+Is a modified life insurance policy your best option?
 For most people it’s not.

 First, you are guaranteed a modified premium whole life contract at a minimum.

 So you can rest easy knowing that however bad your health situation, you can get a modified whole life plan.